 The LC 500 competes against luxury sports/touring cars like the BMW 650i, Mercedes-Benz SL450 and Jaguar F-Type.
 Compare the LC 500 against those vehicles here.

-Pricing for the LC 500 starts at $92,995 (including destination charge).
-Our test vehicle also had a Performance Package With Carbon and a color head-up display that pushed its sticker price to $103,895.
+Pricing for the Lexus LC starts at $92,995 (including destination charge).
+The LC only comes in one trim, but with plenty of options and none of the exclusivity of the LFA.
+Our test vehicle also had a Performance Package With Carbon (which ads a carbon fiber roof and high-dollar leather seats) and a color head-up display that pushed its sticker price to $103,895.

 Stylin’ and Profilin’

 If you don’t like being stared at, do not buy this car.